The Domestication Program: 20 Ways Modern Men Get Tamed Without Noticing

 matching Christmas pajamas

-the Barbie movie Ken outfit (remember he has no penis)
+the Barbie movie Ken outfit (reminder: Ken has no genitals)

-Your home smells like lavender instead of leather.
+Your place smells like lavender instead of leather.

 You got rebranded.